robweber/vsmp-plus/README.md

 * ```--epd``` - the e-ink display driver to use.
 Valid displays can be [found here](https://github.com/robweber/vsmp-epd/blob/main/README.md). __waveshare_epd.epd7in5_V2__ is the default.
 * ```--debug``` - when this flag is given the program will run in debug mode

 Once started, either with the CLI or as a service, the program will start and the web service will be active.
-You can load the web page to continue setup at http://IP:5000.
+The display should also show a startup page that prompts you to continue setup.
+Load the web interface to continue setup at http://IP:5000.
 To monitor the progress of the program you can watch the log file using the command:

 ```
 # from the vsmp-plus directory